After School Enrichment Programs (ASEP)

 2. Volunteer Instructor Agreement found below in Related Files.

 The program registration process can be specific to each building or program.
 Schools do not have to run their registration the same way, which allows for flexibility with program needs or requirements.
+However, the approved wording must be used on all registration forms.
 All buildings collecting paper registration forms must use the District PTSA ASEP form templates found below in Related Files.
 Contact the webmaster for online registration & payment e-form templates.